Our Services

 The mediterranean diet supports healthy blood pressure because it:

-If you've noticed symptoms like persistent headaches, dizziness, or simply want to assess your risk factors, take a few minutes to complete a free Hypertension assessment before your next doctor's visit—it can help guide a more productive conversation with your healthcare provider.
+If you've noticed persistent headaches, dizziness, or other concerning symptoms, it's worth checking them out with a quick AI symptom checker before your next doctor's visit—it can help you understand what might be going on and guide a more productive conversation with your healthcare provider.

 Insulin resistance and type 2 diabetes greatly increase heart risk.